hilton/hilton.github.com/presentations/naming-guidelines.md

 These related measures reduce ‘maintainability’ to ‘readability’.

 Readability requires good naming, because bad names obscure the programmer’s intent.
-We claim, above, that naming affects programmers’ ability to read and understand source code.
+We report, above, that naming affects programmers’ ability to read and understand source code.
 Unfortunately, programmers struggle to write readable code because they struggle to avoid using bad names.
 Naming guidelines aim to help programmers identify and avoid bad names, and to guide programmers towards good names.